bootstrapM/Rough-Volatility/HestonModel/README.md

 1. Return distribution / ACF of the volatility itself (instead of price returns)

-2. Demonstrate leverage effect

-3. Improved Monte-carlo simulation for the variance process via the quadratic exponential discretization scheme of Leif Andersen (2006)
+2. Improved Monte-carlo simulation for the variance process via the quadratic exponential discretization scheme of Leif Andersen (2006)

 ## References